Michaelgathara/GPT/PAPERS.md

 6. Deepseek prompts:
     * "can you explain what q_lora_rank is for your application of MLA on transformers"
     * "is it the query vector or the kv vectors that use latent_dim for multi-headed latent attention"
+    * "what does pre-norm attention do?"
+    * "how is my original implementation considered post-norm" - Given additional context by adding code from the Block class found in the transformer.py file found under transformer_setup